Heli-Skiing In Alaska

 Number of Ski Days - on a seasonal average, we experience only 1 "down day” a week.
 While Alaska suffers from many down days (a "good" week there is about 3 or 4 fly days).

-A 7 night trip with us will give you 8 possible ski days (comprised of 6 full days, and a half day on each Arrival and Departure Day).
+A 7 night trip with us will give you 8 possible ski days (comprised of 6 full days, and the possibility of several runs on both Arrival Day AND Departure Day).
 So even if we have 1 or even 2 down days, we do a LOT more skiing.

 Number of groups - In Alaska it seems most operations run as many as four groups per helicopter (and most likely 4-5 people per group).
-We don’t do that on our Steep Skiing program, where we only run 2 groups of 4 using the machine during the day!
+We don’t do that on our Classic XL, where we only run 2 groups of 4 using the machine during the day!
 Sweet, eh?
 On our Vertical programs at Tweedsmuir Park Lodge it's usually 2 groups per machine in high season and 3 in shoulder season.
-At Eagle Lodge where we host 12 guests, we do 3 groups of 4.
+At Eagle Lodge where we host 5 guests, we usually have 2 helicopters servicing just 2 groups per machine!
+Note: if the lodge isn't full, we may use a single helicopter.

 Number of runs - Most Alaskan operations state on their websites that they do 6-10 runs per day.
 Guess what?
 We usually do 7 runs before lunch on our Vertical programs!
 A good average is 12-14 runs per day….and with good weather and strong skiers, 16 or more runs is not unheard off!
 And we offer some of the longest runs not only in Canada, but the world.
 On the Steep Skiing program the focus is on skiing gnarly lines safely as opposed to raking up lots of vertical.
 On this program guests do 4-5 runs in the morning, then ski a couple of runs on a wicked line/face (so, about 7 or so epic runs per day).